josephsavona/anki-iknow-importer/IKNOW_IMPORT_README.txt

           o Import only the items you’ve actually studied (“My Items”) o Or import an entire smart.fm! list
     * Downloads audio samples for each item locally so you can still study offline.
-    * Images are referenced so you can see them when you have online acces (per smart.fm!’s terms of use)
+    * Images are referenced so you can see them when you have online access (per smart.fm!’s terms of use)
     * Customize your card templates before importing to get only the cards you want.
 You can set up only one card per vocab/sentence, or many.
-By default there are 3 card templates per item: o Reading (question is the expression in Kanji) o Listening (question is audio only) o Production (question is the meaning of the item, you have to produce the expression)
+When you first start importing into a deck, you can choose from the following card types (select/deselect as desired): o Reading (question is the expression (in Kanji where applicable)) o Listening (question is audio only) o Production (question is the meaning of the item, you have to produce the expression)
     * Imports phonetic reading information for languages such as Chinese (pinyin) or Japanese (hiragana/katakana).
 Currently you cannot select romaji readings for Japanese lists.
 If you’re studying Japanese, you really, really should learn Hiragana straight away.
+For those studying Chinese, note that two written forms are included for the 'expression' (I believe these are simple and traditional).

 Download and Installation